gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/213566) in GitLab 13.0.

-To pull packages in the GitLab package registry, you'll need to:
+To pull packages in the GitLab package registry, you must:

 1. Create a Deploy Token with `read_package_registry` as a scope.
 1. Take note of your `username` and `token`.